 - If you are an e-filer in a court that is already live on NextGen (i.e., 11th Circuit Court of Appeals or Southern District of Georgia District Court) you already completed the necessary steps to upgrade your PACER account, so some of the work is already done.

 NextGen Frequently Asked Questions (this link will take you to the NextGen Training FAQ page of the PACER Service Center).

 What You Should Do

 - You must have your own individual PACER account.
-If you do not have a PACER account, you must register for one at www.pacer.uscourts.gov before the Court upgrades to NextGen.
+If you do not have a PACER account, you must register for one at www.pacer.uscourts.gov BEFORE the Court upgrades to NextGen on October 12, 2021.
 Shared PACER accounts cannot be used for filing now that the Court has upgraded.

 - You must have an upgraded PACER account.
 A key feature of NextGen is the new log on module that allows you to use your PACER account login information to access any NextGen court.
 This module requires that you have an upgraded PACER account.
 PACER accounts created after August 2014 are already upgraded.
 To upgrade your PACER account or to check to see if it has already been upgraded, follow these instructions: